“Whoever embraces one of these children as I do, embraces me,and far more than me – God who sent me.” Mark 9:37

-Those attending are encouraged to wear costumes of their choice and will engage in cemetery tours, an organ demonstration, and some insights into the Feast Day of All Saints and Christian view of death
+- Halloween and All Saints’ Day: Children (and parents!) attending are encouraged to wear costumes of their choice, and will engage in cemetery tours, an organ demonstration, and some insights into the Feast Day of All Saints and Christian view of death.

-A Christmas Eve afternoon celebration of Holy Eucharist geared especially for young children and their parents or guardians followed by cookie-decorating.
+- Christmas Eve service for young children, December 24th at 3 pm: A Christmas Eve afternoon celebration of Holy Eucharist geared especially for young children and their parents or guardians, followed by cookie-decorating.

 Three to four times annually, young children and their families are invited to meet, greet and play together.
-Some of these are casual times of informal gathering; others are more formal presentations that include speakers and discussion relative to the complex job of parenting.
-On these latter occasions, children are supervised by trained volunteers to allow parents to engage and interact on an adult level.
-Dates and times will be listed on the website and in the weekly announcements and eNews.
+Some of these are casual times of informal gathering; others are more formal presentations that include speakers and discussion relative to the complex job of parenting, with supervision provided for children.

 Confirmation, while not a sacrament, provides an opportunity to say “Yes!” to the Christian faith as we understand it in the Anglican tradition.
-Under the direction of the Reverend Peter Thompson, Assistant Rector, students in the 8th grade and older are invited to explore their faith with the opportunity to decide for themselves if they wish to be Confirmed in the Episcopal Church.
+Students in the 8th grade and older are invited to explore their faith with the opportunity to decide for themselves if they wish to be Confirmed in the Episcopal Church.
 Six sessions are offered over the course of the academic year covering the Bible, some Church History, Worship & Prayer, World Religions, Ethics and Faith Stories.
-The sessions occur on select Saturday afternoons.
-Two retreats are also included: one an overnight (Friday night / Saturday) offsite retreat and one all-day Saturday onsite retreat.
-Participants also meet (approximately monthly) with an adult mentor assigned to them, visit and experience worship in another faith community, and engage in a service project.
+Retreats are also included, at St. Paul’s and offsite.
+Participants meet with an adult mentor assigned to them, visit and experience worship in another faith community, and engage in a service project.